The Offbeat Blog

 And that is exactly why you should use them to kick start your party.

-At any given wedding there will likely be attendees of all different ages, all with different tastes, many of which will be expecting lots of highly recognisable music they can dance and sing along to.
+At any given wedding there will likely be attendees of all different ages, all with different tastes, many of which will be expecting lots of easily recognisable music they can dance and sing along to.
 Everything in this mix was included because it is just that: easy to move to (especially after a few drinks!) and everyone knows all the words to belt out.

 By dedicating the first part of the evening set to this kind of mainstream, highly inclusive music, nobody at your wedding party will feel left out because they ‘just don’t know or can’t dance to the newer or more alternative stuff’.
 The classics are classics for a reason, and if they’re not being played then you can almost guarantee that at least one guest is going to come up and request them (usually asked as “Please can you play something that we oldies know?”
 Or even just straight up “When are you going to play some ABBA?”)

 As a DJ, the last thing I want is for this question to come at a time when that part of the evening has passed and everyone has moved onto the more alternative or electronic types of music, as it’s so jarring to the atmosphere to take a dance floor out of that moment and slam it back to the 70’s disco, or Motown, just because a small group of people felt that they didn’t get the chance to dance to that early on.
-It’s genuinely horrible to have to deny that person their request and leave them feeling confused and frustrated that at no point was the musci for them.
+It’s genuinely horrible to have to deny that person their request and leave them feeling confused and frustrated that at no point was the music for them.

-This part of the evening set doesn’t have to go on for long, I’ll keep playing those hits for as long as the dance floor stays busy and vibrant, but there’s inevitably a time, sooner or later, when the older classics start to lose momentum.
+This part of the evening set doesn’t have to go on for long, I’ll keep playing those hits for as long as the dance floor stays busy, but there’s inevitably a time, sooner or later, when the older classics start to lose momentum.
 It could be after 20 minutes, it could be two hours, but once that part of the night is over, it shouldn’t need to be revisited and the rest of the set, that does reflect your tastes, can be played uninterrupted.

 Of course, it's your party and you get to ultimately decide what music gets played and what doesn't, but there's no doubt that the best parties are the ones where everyone gets to have fun on the dancefloor.

-February 2024
+June 2024

-This question comes up pretty frequently, and the practice of asking wedding guests to suggest songs they would like to hear at the party, months in advance, via the invitation reply is a trend that doesn't look to be going away anytime soon.
+This question comes up pretty frequently, and the practice of asking wedding guests to suggest songs they would like to hear at the party, months in advance, via the invitation reply, is a trend that doesn't look to be going away anytime soon.

 On the face it it sounds like a great idea that should guarantee everyone will get to hear something they like and ensure that whatever song is playing at least someone there loves it, right?